qboesley/optical-irradiance-contour-viewer/README.md

 # Using the App
 ## Input Options
 The sidebar on the left hand side contains all the app controls.
--**Tissue Type** toggles between the grey matter and white matter simulation datasets.
+- **Tissue Type** toggles between the grey matter and white matter simulation datasets.
 - **Wavelength (nm)** toggles between the source wavelengths used in the simulations.
   - Note that 580 nm light is actually yellow rather than green, but it is plotted in green here for better visibility.
 - **Light Source** is a drop down menu to select particular light sources.
 There are two main source types: